-Participation in the online survey is voluntary.
+Participation is voluntary.
 No incentive or payment is offered.
 There is no obligation on the part of any person to engage in the survey.
-Participants are provided with a link to the online survey.
-They can spend anywhere between 8 to 20 minutes on the survey (the average is around 10 - 11 minutes) depending on how much in the way of comments they wish to contribute.

 The survey is advertised via a call for participants that goes out on our mailing list and social media channels.

-Numbers participating in the survey have increased each time it has been carried out and this suggests two things to us: people see value in contributing the survey and people trust the survey.
+Numbers participating in the survey have increased each time it has been carried out.
+This suggests two things to us: people see value in contributing and people trust the survey.

 We are committed to protecting participant identity and protecting participants from harm.
 Participants are not asked for their names and they may do the survey anonymously.